 One Dollar Drags is an anthology of short films created by Sasha Velour that celebrates drag in many different forms.
 Each short film is standalone, and filmed in a different genre.
-The films will be released over the course of 2018, with the first, “Pirate Jenny” debuting online in March, and the last, “Rainbow,” slated for December.
+The films will be released over the course of 2018, with the first, “Pirate Jenny” debuting online May 3.

 *Behind-the-scenes photos by Patrick Arias and Maro Hagopian